Everything You Need to Know About Visiting Hokkaido (17 Questions Answered)

 Seicomart is Hokkaido's local convenience store chain — it only exists here (plus a few in Ibaraki and Saitama).
 It consistently wins "best convenience store in Japan" surveys, beating 7-Eleven and Lawson.

 The hot food counter (hot chef) serves fresh katsu sandwiches, croquettes, and bento boxes made in-store.
 The Hokkaido milk is creamier than mainland brands.
-The prices are slightly lower than national chains.
+Prices run slightly lower than the national chains.
 It's also the only convenience store open in some rural areas.

 A full day of Seicomart eating costs under 2,000 JPY and is genuinely good food.

-Q: What's the one meal I shouldn't miss?
+Q: What's the one meal you shouldn't miss?

 Kaisendon (seafood rice bowl) at Nijo Market in Sapporo for breakfast.
 Arrive at 7AM.
-Get the uni-ikura don (sea urchin and salmon roe).
+Order the uni-ikura don (sea urchin and salmon roe).
 About 2,500 JPY.
-The uni melts on your tongue with a sweetness and ocean-brine flavor that you simply cannot get anywhere outside Hokkaido.
+The uni melts on your tongue with a sweetness and ocean-brine flavor you simply cannot find anywhere outside Hokkaido.

 Second choice: miso ramen at Sumire in Sapporo.
-The broth is intensely rich with a lard layer that keeps it scorching.
+The broth is intensely rich, sealed under a lard layer that keeps it scorching.

 Practical